Ali Kemal: Second Constitutional Era

 After the murder of the editor-in-chief of the Serbestî newspaper, Hasan Fehmi, in April 1909, Ali Kemal stated that he had warned Ismail Kemal and Rifsat, the assistant editor of Serbestî, that they had been condemned by Unionist extremists in Salonica.
-A media storm between the liberal paper İkdam and the CUP organ Tanin followed, with İkdam accusing Ahmet Rıza of having been in favour of enlightened absolutism, and Tanin, the organ of the CUP, accusing Liberty Party of being a subversive body, conspiring with Armenians.
+A media storm between the liberal paper İkdam and the CUP organ Tanin followed, with İkdam accusing Ahmet Rıza of having been in favour of enlightened absolutism, and Tanin, the organ of the CUP, accusing the Liberty Party of being a subversive body, conspiring with Armenians.
 At that time Kemal accused Rahmi Bey and Doctor Nazım of the CUP of proposing his murder.
 After a speech he gave to a crowd at the Darülfünun on 7 April 1909, the day after the murder of Hasan Fehmi, students and faculty marched to the Sublime Porte to demand the arrest of the murderers; These events began the 31 March Incident, a political crisis that served to almost dismantle the Ottoman constitutional order and once again restore it as an autocracy under Abdul Hamid II.
 Ali Kemal had to flee to Paris again as Unionist forces dispatched from Salonica were about to enter Istanbul to restore order.
 In the meantime, his duty at the Mülkiye was terminated.
 With the constitutional order preserved, Abdul Hamid was deposed on 27 April 1909 and his half-brother Reshad Efendi was proclaimed as Sultan Mehmed V.